cheokkin1994/Terrorist_Attack_Visualisation_Project/README.md

 ![Preview](https://github.com/cheokkin1994/Terrorist_Attack_Visualisation_Project/blob/master/img/Preview.png)
 ![Preview2](https://github.com/cheokkin1994/Terrorist_Attack_Visualisation_Project/blob/master/img/Preview2.png)
 ## 1. System Requiremnt
 The R codes in this project is developed using MAC OS.
 The coding involves correction of encoding problems, and therefore only able to run on MAC OS systems.
-For Windows users, use the link or amend the source code in the section *Remove the multiple bytes values*
+For Windows users, use the link or amend the source code in the section *Remove the multiple bytes values*.

 ## 2. User Guide
 1. Click the symbols on the map, basic information of the attack will be shown.